brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![8](../img/8b.png) Create a user with an API key
 We begin by adding a bit of security and creating an API Key and assoicated user permissions.
 This is not necessary as we could create an anonymous user, use a third party athentication method (facebook, google, AWS Cognito, JWT etc..)
 Let us quickly explore our options.
-Click on the __"Users"__ menu item in the left hand navigation pane in the stitch console.
+Click on the __"Users"__ menu item in the left-hand navigation pane in the stitch console.
 The users window will display a list of users (we have not created any).
-Lets click the providers tab at the top of the users window.
+Let's click the __“providers”__ tab at the top of the __”Users”__ window.
 We are presented with a list of options as seen below.

 ![users](../img/users5.jpg "users")